Non-standard telephone lines for building sites and temporary locationsPosted on 6 August 2018 by Beaming Support

 All NSP orders will incur a survey charge which is chargeable even if the order is cancelled.
 This survey determines how it is possible to provide a line to the required location and will detail whether any excess construction charges or time related charges need to be applied to the order to provide service.

-As with NSPs, all site office orders are subject to a survey which is chargeable even if the order is cancelled.
+As with site office orders, all NSPs are subject to a survey which is chargeable even if the order is cancelled.

 For both these types of orders, it is recommended to place them at least 3 months before you require the line to go live as this will give plenty of time for a survey to take place and any works required to be completed.